Last Updated on March 21, 2021 by Shaun Snapp

 Secondly, ordinary statistics are still deployed when analyzing large data sets.
 That is, of course, the strength of statistics, and statistics do not weaken as the data sets grow in size.

-Third, neither Forbes nor Knowledge@Wharton is credible sources.
-We routinely lampoon Forbes articles, as Forbes is just a Chinese owned media outlet that allows anyone who pays them to publish on their site was we cover in the article Can You Trust IDC and Their Now China Based Owners? (call them and ask for their price sheet).
+Third, neither Forbes nor Knowledge@Wharton are credible sources.
+We routinely lampoon Forbes articles, as Forbes is just a Chinese-owned media outlet that allows anyone who pays them to publish on their site as we cover in the article Can You Trust IDC and Their Now China Based Owners? (call them and ask for their price sheet).
 We caught Knowledge@Wharton allowing Vishal Sikka to make a number of false claims unchecked in the article How Much of Vishal Sikka’s Explanations on Artificial Intelligence are Complete BS?.

 The Reason — According to the Wall Street Journal